 Roles and responsibilities in communication

-In large organisations, internal communications departments play a central role in developing the communication strategy, creating and curating information and enabling the flow of communication across the organisation.
+In large organisations, internal communications departments play a central role in developing the communication strategy, curating information and enabling the flow of communication across the organisation.
 HR professionals need to work with internal communications specialists to ensure clear and timely communication around people management and employment issues.
 L&D professionals need to oversee and support the relevant skills development.

 Senior leaders set the tone for communication across the organisation, both in terms of outlining the strategy and purpose, and in their own communication style and approach.

 Managers are the front line of communication with employees.
 They need to understand the importance of communicating and listening, have the skills required, be willing to enter into dialogue with employees and be prepared to address difficult situations and have courageous conversations.
+Read our Developing managers for engagement and well-being guidance.

 Finally, all employees play a role in ensuring effective communications.
 Sharing, learning, listening and collaboration between employees is increasingly becoming key to an organisation’s success and adaptability.